ishworacharyadotcom/OOP-in-action-for-The-Big-Book-of-Small-Python-Projects/README.md

 # OOP-in-action-for-The-Big-Book-of-Small-Python-Projects
-This repo is for me learning and practicing oop
+This repo is for me learning and practicing oop from the The Big Book of Small Python Pojects book